Retail traders pile into US stocks; focus shifts to EVs from AI

 They poured in $1.4 billion per day on average in U.S. equities in the month, closing in the all-time record of $1.5 billion a day in March, Vanda Research said.

-Broadly U.S. stocks enjoyed their best monthly performance in eight months in June as signs of cooling inflation fueled bets the Federal Reserve could be near the end of its rate-hiking cycle.
+Broadly U.S. stocks in June enjoyed their strongest monthly performance in eight months, as signs of cooling inflation fueled bets the Federal Reserve could be near the end of its rate-hiking cycle.

 Retail trading activity as a percentage of total market volume jumped to 21.9% as of July 5, highest since Jan.
-24, compared with 14% on May 31, according to J.P.Morgan data.
+24, and up sharply from 14% on May 31, according to J.P.Morgan data.

 EVs have garnered increased demand on incentives under the Inflation Reduction Act and a competitive pricing environment.